-While our biological and process yields can be variable, we have seen a favorable improvement to our finished goods yield recently.
-The costs of our supplies, components, raw materials, and services increased significantly during 2021 and that trend has continued.
+While our biological and process yields can be variable, we have seen a favorable improvement to our finished goods yield recently, but these yields continue to be variable.
 The Tri-Shield® product format is more complex (i.e., three antibodies versus two antibodies for Dual-Force®) making it more costly to produce, and both the bivalent and trivalent gel product formats are more expensive to produce than the bolus format.
 These new formats are creating sales growth for us, and we are focused on increasing total gross margin dollars, even if that is accomplished with a lower gross margin as a percentage of sales.
 A number of other factors contribute to the variability in our costs, resulting in some fluctuations in gross margin percentages from quarter to quarter and from year to year.
-Like most U.S. manufacturers, we have also been experiencing increases in the cost of labor and raw materials.
 We also invest to sustain compliance with current Good Manufacturing Practices (cGMP) in our production processes.
 Increasing production can be more expensive in the initial stages.
 To achieve our inventory production growth objectives, we are acquiring more raw material (colostrum) from many more cows at many new farms.
 During this expansion phase, colostrum quality can be more variable.
 Additionally, the biological yields from our raw material are always variable, which impacts our costs of goods sold in a similar way.
-Just as our customers' cows respond differently to commercial dam-level vaccines, depending on time of year and immune competency, our source cows have similar biological variances in response to our proprietary vaccines.
+Just as our customers' cows respond differently to commercial dam-level vaccines, depending on the time of year and immune competency, our source cows have similar biological variances in response to our proprietary vaccines.
 As is the case with any vaccine program, animals respond less effectively to their first exposure to a new vaccine, and thereafter the effectiveness of their immune response improves in response to subsequent immunizations.
-While this variability impacts our costs of producing inventory, the commercial value of our First

-Defense® product line is that we compensate for the variability in a cow's immune response by standardizing each dose of finished product.
+While this variability impacts our costs of producing inventory, the commercial value of our First Defense® product line is that we compensate for the variability in a cow's immune response by standardizing each dose of finished product.
 This ensures that every calf is equally protected, which is something that dam-level commercial scours vaccines cannot offer.
 We continue to work on processing and yield improvements and other opportunities to reduce costs, while enhancing process knowledge and robustness.
 Over time, we have been able to reduce the impact of cost increases by implementing yield improvements.
-We believe that gross margin results should be viewed over longer periods of time than just one quarter.
-As we fully integrate and utilize our increased capacity and evaluate our product costs and selling price, one of our goals is to achieve a gross margin (before related depreciation and amortization expenses) as a percentage of total sales approaching 50%.
+We believe that gross margin results going forward should be viewed over longer periods of time than just one quarter.
+As we fully integrate and utilize our increased capacity and evaluate our product costs and selling price, one of our goals is to achieve a gross margin (before related depreciation and amortization expenses) as a percentage of total sales approaching 48%.